Therese of Saxe-Hildburghausen, Queen of Bavaria

 She was the sixth of eleven children, and her siblings included:

 Therese was raised primarily at Schloss Hildburghausen in Hildburghausen, now in the German state of Thuringia, where the family’s finances were often strained.
-Her mother, who was very intelligent and artistic, often brought musicians and artists to the court to teach the children, along with various prominent scholars.
+Her mother, who was very intelligent and artistic, brought musicians and artists to the court to teach the children, along with various prominent scholars.
 Therese proved to be a very good student, mastering several languages at a young age, and excelling in the arts.

 In 1809, Therese was included on a list of prospective brides for Napoleon I, Emperor of the French who was looking to marry into one of the old royal houses of Europe.
-However, it was the future King Ludwig I of Bavaria who would become her husband.
+However, the future King Ludwig I of Bavaria would become her husband.
 Ludwig was the son of King Maximilian I Joseph of Bavaria and Princess Augusta Wilhelmine of Hesse-Darmstadt.
-The couple met in December 1809 when Ludwig visited Hildburghausen, and then became engaged on February 12, 1810.
+The couple met in December 1809 when Ludwig visited Hildburghausen and became engaged on February 12, 1810.
 After prolonged negotiations, primarily due to Therese’s unwillingness to convert to Catholicism, she and her family traveled to Munich, Kingdom of Bavaria, now in the German state of Bavaria, for the marriage.

 Therese and Ludwig married on October 12, 1810, and celebrations were held for several days following at the Theresienwiese in Munich, a large outdoor space named in her honor.
 Theresienwiese is the site of Oktoberfest, held each year to commemorate the wedding.